Scraping SNOTEL Data

 • Making the differential variables ( $\frac{dz}{dt}$, etc.)

-• Removing negative precipitation cases (i.e. where the water year resets, or sensor error)
+• Resetting negative precipitation cases (i.e. where the water year resets), and using daily precipitation rates dprecipdt instead of accumulated precipitation precip

 • Attaching appropriate metadata